 Struggling to keep up with a faster mate?
-Then position your kayak on the wash just behind their kayak.
+Then position your kayak so it sits o the wash just behind their kayak.
 You get dragged along for free.
 If there are two faster kayaks, try to set behind them on their V wash.
 Paddling on another’s wash can use up to 20% less energy.
 Imagine you are a Canadian goose flying in formation.

 The front paddler also helps to block the wind and smooth the chop.
 If everyone is similar in speed, take turns in the lead.
 Allowing the other to rest behind.
 For obvious reasons, this does not work well when trolling.

 Raise your sitting position